Photo To Color Pencil Sketch With Photoshop CC

 Now that we've colorized the sketch with a gradient, what if you like one of the previous colorized versions better (the one using the photo's original colors or the one using the single color)?
 Or, what if you don't like any of the colorized versions and want to go back to the black and white version?
 How do you switch back?

 It's easy.
 First, to hide the gradient, click on the Gradient Fill layer's visibility icon in the Layers panel.
 With all three colorizing layers (the "Color" layer, the Solid Color fill layer and the Gradient Fill layer) now turned off, you'll be back to your black and white version:

 Then, to bring back the single color version, click on the Solid Color fill layer's visibility icon (the empty square where the eyeball used to be) to turn it back on.
 Or, to bring back the photo's original colors, click the "Color" layer's visibility icon.
 I'll turn my "Color" layer back on:

 And now I'm back to my sketch being colorized with the photo's original colors:

 And there we have it!
 That's how to easily turn a photo into a black and white pencil sketch, along with a few different ways to colorize it, in Photoshop!
+If you found this tutorial helpful, please consider supporting Photoshop Essentials by downloading the PDF version!
 Check out our Photo Effects section for more Photoshop effects tutorials!